 Deliverable Opinions on the (electricity and gas) methodologies for the cost- benefit analysis (CBA) of infrastructure projects Legal basis Article 11(2) of Regulation (EU) No 347/2013 Status Preparatory activities have been carried out in 2012-2013.
 Close collaboration with ENTSOs has been established for the purpose of preparing the CBA methodologies.
 In electricity, the Agency published on 30 January 2013 a position on ENTSO-E's "Guideline to Cost Benefit Analysis of Grid Development Projects."
 Targets and deadlines (indicative) ACER's Opinions regarding CBA methodology should be delivered within three months of receipt of the methodologies from the ENTSOs.
-Depending on the date of the submission of the CBA methodology by the ENTSOs to the Agency, the opinion may be adopted in late 2013 or early 2014.
-Performance Opinion delivered within three months of receiving the CBA methodology

-indicators from the ENTSOs.

-Staff 1.1 FTE

-Risk assessment Activity subject to additional human resources being assigned to the Agency.
+The CBA methodologies were submitted by the ENTSOs to the Agency on 15 November 2013.
+The opinions are therefore due by 15 February 2014.
+Performance indicators Opinion delivered within three months of receiving the CBA methodology from the ENTSOs.
+Staff 1.1 FTE Risk assessment Activity subject to additional human resources being assigned to the Agency.
 However, even in this case, the involvement of NRAs is essential to ensure the timely delivery of the Opinion.